likhithih/Travel/DetailsOfProject.md

 - Password confirmation validation and error handling in place.
 - Database connection and server setup complete.
 - Basic testing performed on frontend components; backend endpoints tested via Postman.
+- UI improvements: Adjusted feature cards on the landing page (LandingPage.jsx) to be smaller by reducing icon sizes from text-6xl to text-5xl and padding from p-8 to p-6 for better visual balance and less bulky appearance.

 ## API Testing with Postman